khalid-el-masnaoui/docker-nginx-exploring/README.md

 Exploring docker by creating custom nginx images for development and production, seprately as well as usinga  multi-stage build.
 And mapping the container user UID with the host UID to make shared files (via volumes) accessibles.
+The nginx service is running as a non-root (www-data user).

 ## NGINX Configurations :gear: